-As of September 30, 2018, we had originated a participating loan facility in an amount up to ε 2.6 million (\$3.0 million as of September 30, 2018).
-As September 30, 2018, we had funded the participating loan facility ε 2.1 million (\$2.4 million as of September 30, 2018).
+As of March 31, 2017, we had originated a participating loan facility in an amount up to &2.6 million (\$2.8 million as of March 31, 2017).
+As March 31, 2017, we had funded the participating loan facility &2.1 million (\$2.2 million as of March 31, 2017).
 The proceeds were used to fund a 5% general partner interest in a joint venture acquiring a portfolio of light industrial properties located throughout France.
 Under the terms of the participating loan facility, we participate in the expected residual profits of the portfolio and the terms are structured in a manner such that the risks and rewards of the arrangement are similar to those associated with an investment in a real estate joint venture.
 Accordingly, the participating loan facility is accounted for under the equity method of accounting.
-The estimated value of our investment in this participating loan facility was estimated by our advisor based on actual and contractual sales prices for the properties and the resulting distributions expected to be received by us pursuant to the terms of the participating loan facility.
-The fair value and carrying value of our investment in the participating loan facility is \$5.2 million and \$2.8 million, respectively.
+The estimated value of our investment in this participating loan facility is equal to the GAAP carrying value as disclosed in our Quarterly Report on Form 10-Q for the period ended March 31, 2017.
+The fair value and carrying value of our investment in the participating loan facility is \$2.4 million.